 To get civil engineering licensure you must:

-2. Pass the Fundamentals of Engineering (FE) exam.
+- Pass the Fundamentals of Engineering (FE) exam.
 This is a six-hour multiple choice exam for recent graduates and students who are close to finishing an undergraduate engineering degree.
-The FE is now a computer-based which is administered all-year-round at approved centres
+The FE exam is now computer-based which is administered all-year-round at approved centres.

 Get an overview of licensure requirements.